gboudreau/hdhomerun-plain-scheduler/README.md

 ## Web UI

 There is a very simple web UI to monitor your scheduled recording, and add new ones.
-To use it, simply point your favorite HTTP server to this folder.
+To use it, simply point your favorite HTTP server to the `web/` sub-folder.
 It contains an `index.php` file that will be used to serve web content.
 Of note: make sure the user running the HTTP server can read your schedules & log files, and optionally write to your schedules file (if you want to be able to create new schedules from the web).